jeffpar/pcjs.v1/_posts/2016-05-04-the-sharpening.md

 and I've set it to "false" for most machines in the project.
 If *smoothing* is not set, your browser continues to use its default interpolation method.

+{% include gallery-begin.html %}
-{% include screenshot.html src="/blog/images/si1978-fuzzier.png" width="339" height="388" title="Space Invaders (Fuzzier)" link="/devices/pc8080/machine/invaders/?smoothing=true" %}
+{% include gallery-image.html src="/blog/images/si1978-fuzzier.png" width="339" height="388" title="Space Invaders (Fuzzier)" link="/devices/pc8080/machine/invaders/?smoothing=true" %}
-{% include screenshot.html src="/blog/images/si1978-sharper.png" width="339" height="388" title="Space Invaders (Sharper)" link="/devices/pc8080/machine/invaders/?smoothing=false" %}
+{% include gallery-image.html src="/blog/images/si1978-sharper.png" width="339" height="388" title="Space Invaders (Sharper)" link="/devices/pc8080/machine/invaders/?smoothing=false" %}
+{% include gallery-end.html %}

 For some people, this might be a matter of taste, because less fuzziness necessarily means more pixelation (ie, you can see individual pixels more clearly), which becomes more noticeable when switching a machine **Full Screen**.